grafana/agent/docs/getting-started.md

       jaeger:
         protocols:
           grpc: # listens on the default jaeger grpc port: 14250
-    push_config:
+    remote_write:
-      endpoint: localhost:55680
+      - endpoint: localhost:55680
         insecure: true  # only add this if TLS is not required
+        queue:
+          retry_on_failure: true
     batch:
       timeout: 5s
       send_batch_size: 100
-      queue:
-        retry_on_failure: true
 ```

 ## Running